oracle-devrel/oci-ai-industry-dbsolutions/ai-vector-search-and-rag/README.md

-# Oracle Database 23ai - Oracle AI Vector Search & Retrieval Augmented Generation (RAG) with Oracle APEX
+# Leveraging Open Neural Network Exchangemodels to vectorize content in PDFs

-This is part 2 of the Oracle Database 23ai series of technical articles.
-While searching for large external language models to get answers to the questions will solve one type of problem, the requirements might also differ slightly from searching for Corporate internal knowledge repositories and datasets.
+While searching for large external language models to get answers to questions will solve one type of problem, the requirements might also differ slightly from searching for Corporate internal knowledge repositories and datasets.

-For example, consider that your company is working on internal research and has several internal PDFs that should be searched by the AI Search engine rather than going and looking for public LLM for questions that concern us.
-Also, the possibility of traditional RDBMS queries along with Gen AI queries will make it more powerful.
+Imagine an organization is working on internal research and has several internal PDFs that should be searched by an AI Search engine rather than going and looking for public LLMs for relevant questions.
+There's also the possibility of traditional RDBMS queries along with Gen AI queries to make it more powerful.

-In this article, we will understand Open Neural Network Exchange (ONNX) concepts, create our own ONNX models, Use these models to read PDFs and vectorise content, and Develop an Oracle APEX Vector-based search engine that can query internal knowledge repositories or sometimes also query external large language models.
+This solution will demonstrate how to use Open Neural Network Exchange (ONNX) concepts, create our own ONNX models, and use these models to read PDFs and vectorize content, ultimately developing an Oracle APEX Vector-based search engine that can query internal knowledge repositories (or sometimes also query external large language models).

 ###  About Retrieval augmented generation (RAG)